 330-3.2.2 Ambient Air Temperature: Place the mixture only when the air temperature in the shade and away from artificial heat meets requirements of Table 330-1.
 The minimum ambient temperature requirement may be reduced by 5°F when using warm mix technology, if mutually agreed to by both the Engineer and the Contractor.
-For FC-5 mixtures, meet the requirements of 337-7.

-Table 330-1 Ambient Air Temperature Requirements for Paving Layer Thickness or Asphalt Binder Type Minimum Temperature (°F) $\leq 1$ inch 50 Any mixture > 1 inch containing a PG asphalt binder having a high temperature designation ≥ 76°C or ARB-5 45 Any mixture > 1 inch containing a PG asphalt binder having a high temperature designation < 76°C 40
+Table 330-1 Ambient Air Temperature Requirements for Paving Layer Thickness or Asphalt Binder Type Minimum Temperature (°F) ≤ 1 inch 50 Any mixture > 1 inch containing a PG asphalt binder with a high temperature designation $\ge 76^{\circ}C$ 45 Any mixture > 1 inch containing a PG asphalt binder with a high temperature designation < 76°C 40 FC-5 (1) 65 (1) As an exception, place the mixture at temperatures no lower than 60°F, only when approved by the Engineer based on the